Image © Adobe Stock

 On Friday we signed off with the good news that Iran had agreed to open the Strait of Hormuz, reporting that the pound was trading higher against the dollar and euro as a result.

-But, we walk into the new week reporting a notable deterioration in the Middle East, as the Strait remains closed and the U.S. and Iran are unlikely to engage each other in a second round of negotiations.
+But when we walked into the new trading week, we were met with a notable deterioration in the Middle East, as the Strait remained closed and Iran said it was unlikely to engage the U.S. in a second round of negotiations.

-On Monday, the leading headline is the U.S. had seized an Iranian-flagged tanker in the Strait after it failed to adhere to a U.S. blockade.
-Iran responded by saying it would pull out of talks that were due in Pakistan later today.
+The leading headline was the U.S. had seized an Iranian-flagged tanker in the Strait after it failed to adhere to a U.S. blockade.
+Iran had a day earlier fired on an assortment of cargo carriers and threatened that round two of talks was a no go.

-Further losses for the pound against the euro and dollar are likely in the coming days if the situation escalates further.
+Further losses for the pound against the euro and dollar are likely in the coming days if the situation escalates.

-However, the market response to this deterioration is still relatively minor and certainly betrays ongoing market optimism over the matter.
+However, the market response to this deterioration was relatively minor and certainly betrays ongoing market optimism over the matter.

 "Any wobble could be short-lived and an opportunity to re-establish dollar shorts," says a weekly FX note from Barclays.